The Steelers begin the off-season of the Ben Roethlisberger watch - Mash Viral

 Rudolph replaced Hodges in the second quarter of the team's loss on December 22 in New York against the Jets and led the Steelers again from a 10-0 deficit to a 10-10 draw in half.
 But he suffered a serious left shoulder injury in the third quarter and missed the team's regular season finale last Sunday against the Ravens.

-Rudolph finished the season with a 62.2 percent completion rate with 13 scores and nine interceptions and Tomlin said Rudolph is the team's No. 2 quarterback.
+Rudolph finished the season by completing 62.2 percent of his passes with 13 scores and nine interceptions, and Tomlin said Rudolph is the team's No. 2 quarterback.

 "I feel comfortable with Mason Rudolph," Tomlin said.
 "I am disappointed that he lost the amount of time he did.
 I understand that injuries are part of the game.
 He had the opportunity to grow in many ways and gain a lot of experience.
 He lost some time due to injuries and performance.
 But I feel comfortable with Mason Rudolph. "